henrigy/cse15l-lab-reports/lab-report-3-week-6.md

 ![ieng6Login](lab5Screenshots/ieng6Login.png)

-Using the scp command to copy over a file from my personal machien to my remote account using just the alias that I chose:
+Using the scp command to copy over a file from my personal machine to my remote account using just the alias that I chose:

 ![copyOverSuccess](lab5Screenshots/copyOverSuccess.png)